google/WebFundamentals/src/content/en/updates/2019/02/model-viewer.md

 <model-viewer src="assets/Astronaut.gltf" alt="A 3D model of an astronaut">
 ```

-Note: Our current web infrastructure has a little trouble with Web Components.
 To see <model-viewer> in action, check out our [demo hosted on
 Glitch](https://model-viewer.glitch.me/).
 The code we have so far looks
 something like this png.